 Why is it important?

-As part of the Legacy Ten Innovation Zone communities, we deliberately targeted towns with lower graduation rates and high poverty rates, in an effort to jump-start a lifetime of learning, by helping children in these communities begin kindergarten on an even playing field with their peers.
+As part of the Legacy Ten Innovation Zone communities, we deliberately targeted towns with lower graduation rates and high poverty rates to participate, in an effort to jump-start a lifetime of learning, by helping children in these communities begin kindergarten on an even playing field with their peers.
 Our vision is to reach all of the communities in the North Central Massachusetts region by 2023.

 What are we trying to accomplish?